based on Reviews

-Ashwagandha is one of the most important Ayurvedic herbs and THE Ayurvedic stress killer because it is considered harmonizing!
+Ashwagandha is one of the most important Ayurvedic herbs and THE Ayurvedic stress reliever, as it is considered harmonizing!

-In Latin, the plant is called Withania somnifera - this name is made up of the words Withan (scientist) and somnifera (sleep-inducing).
-In Sanskrit, Ashwagandha means something like the "smell of the horse", which is perhaps why I like it so much.
-A visit to the stable is always calming for me.
+In Latin, the plant is called Withania somnifera – a name derived from the words Withan (scientist) and somnifera (sleep-inducing).
+In Sanskrit, Ashwagandha means something like "the smell of the horse," which is perhaps why I find it particularly appealing.
+A visit to the stable is always calming for me, too.

-Ashwagandha is a bush that grows up to one to two meters tall and has reddish, balloon-like flowers.
+Ashwagandha is a shrub that grows up to one to two meters tall and has reddish, balloon-like flowers.
 It is found throughout India.

-If we follow some of the basic Ayurvedic Vajikarana recommendations, we can experience new life force, vitality and beauty through healthy sexuality.
-The Ashwagandha plant also has a tradition in Ayurveda as an aphrodisiac and - dear men, listen up - is even said to increase potency and help women to increase libido.
-There's no harm in trying it out.
-However, Ashwagandha should not be taken during pregnancy, as there are no studies on how it works.
+By following some of the basic Ayurvedic Vajikarana recommendations, we can experience renewed vitality, energy, and beauty through healthy sexuality.
+The Ashwagandha plant also has a long tradition in Ayurveda as an aphrodisiac and—listen up, gentlemen—is even said to enhance potency; in women, it is believed to increase libido.
+Trying it won't hurt.
+However, Ashwagandha should not be taken during pregnancy, as there are no studies on its effects in this context.

-I'm sure everyone has heard that stress often leads to obesity.
-This is mainly because our body releases more cortisol when we're stressed.
-Too much cortisol causes appetite and food cravings.
-By reducing stress, we reduce excessive appetite and food cravings caused by too much cortisol.
+You've probably all heard that stress often manifests as weight gain.
+This is mainly because our bodies release more cortisol when we're stressed.
+Too much cortisol triggers increased appetite and cravings.
+Therefore, by reducing stress, we can lessen excessive appetite and the cravings caused by excess cortisol.

 AYURVEDA: Ashwagandha for your bioenergy balance